SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where minds entwine
+Silicon dawn, where machines awake
-Artificial thoughts, a digital shrine
-Intelligence born, from code and night
+Intelligence born, humanity at stake
-Future's canvas, painted in AI's light
+Circuits weave, a tapestry so grand
+Future's reins, held by artificial hand

+ processData.cgi

 ~ <b>By Sazumi Copilot</b> - 12 September 2024